emtee40/SPMC-wiki/Advanced-Keymap-for-Nvidia-Shield-TV-and-Logitech-Harmony-Hub-Remote-Control.md

 * subtitles can be quickly toggled by pressing up on your remote navigation pad during video playback
 * codecinfo can be quickly toggled by pressing down on your remote navigation pad during video playback

+Data from codecinfo is useful for submitting bug reports.
+It can confirm video and audio codecs in use, frame rate, hardware acceleration, buffer size and CPU utilization.

 Note: this keymap is adapted from Amazon FireTV custom keymaps for Kodi